 Please make sure you have read and understand your Student Handbook for SPC policies.
-For this course, all students enrolled are expected to attend class regularly, be on time, and remain until dismissed.
-Roll will be taken at each class meeting.
-If a student is tardy, he/she must see the instructor after class to have the absence mark removed.
-Three (3) tardies in a MWF class and two (2) in a MW, TR or once a week class will constitute an absence.
-If a student leaves class prior to dismissal of the class, he/she may be counted absent.
+For this course, all students enrolled are expected to login to your platform and check SPC email regularly, AND be on time, and remain until dismissed for online meetings.
+Roll will be taken at each meeting.
+If a student is/going to be tardy, he/she must communicate with the instructor.